manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ### Move heavy task to the queue

-On the controller we probably call `object.generate_download` which tasks to much time.
-We'll change this line to execut the `MyWorker` instead:
+On the controller we probably have a line calling `object.generate_download` which takes to much time.
+We'll change this line to execute the `MyWorker` instead:

 ``` ruby app/controllers/download_controller.rb
 class DownloadController < ApplicationController